velentr/foundry.c/README.md

 Currently, I have completed and tested the following data structures:

  - `vector` : Dynamically-resizable arrays, similar to the vectors in STL.
- - `binheap` : binary min-heap, implemented using a vector.
+ - `binheap` : Binary min-heap, implemented using a vector.
+ - `list` : Doubly-linked list without any dynamic memory allocation.

 # Copyright